temporalio/documentation/blog/2021-09-22-intro-to-isolated-vm.md

 If `sleepWorkflow()` ran in vanilla Node.js, it would **not** be deterministic because `Date.now()` is not deterministic.
 If the Temporal Server pauses the Workflow and later runs `execute()` to restart the Workflow, the Workflow will sleep for a different amount of time unless the Temporal Server happens to restart the Workflow at exactly the right time.

-The Temporal Node SDK runs your Workflow code in an isolate to remove sources of non-determinism.
+The Temporal TypeScript SDK runs your Workflow code in an isolate to remove sources of non-determinism.
 Running in an isolate means each Workflow execution has its own memory, so there's no way for Workflows to share a singleton or any other form of shared state.
-And the Temporal Node SDK can replace commonly used non-deterministic built-ins, like the `Date` constructor, with Workflow-safe replacements.
+And the Temporal TypeScript SDK can replace commonly used non-deterministic built-ins, like the `Date` constructor, with Workflow-safe replacements.
 For example, suppose you wrote a Workflow that printed out the `Date` constructor as a string as shown below.

 ```ts